7flying/ca-rules/README.md

 ####Automata Generation

-* You can generate an automata giving its name.
+* You can generate an automaton giving its name.

   Game of Life is generated this way: